JuliaDocs/Documenter.jl/docs/src/checklists.md

 ## Making a release

 In preparation for a release, use the following checklist.
+These steps should be performed on a branch with an open pull request, either for a topic branch, or for a new branch `release-1.y.z` ("Release version 1.y.z") if multiple changes have accumulated on the `master` branch since the last release.

 ````
 ## Pre-release